membraneframework/membrane_demo/rtp_to_hls/README.md

 mix run --no-halt
 ```

-Server will start listening for UDP connections by default on port 5000.
+The server will start listening for UDP connections by default on port 5000.

-After that you can start sending any H264 video and AAC audio stream
+After that, you can start sending any H264 video and AAC audio stream
 via RTP.
-Below you can see an example how to generate sample streams
+Below you can see an example of how to generate sample streams
 with GStreamer.

 ```shell